appbaseio/Docs/content/docs/reactivesearch/react/search/searchbox.md

 |------|----------|
 |  `bool` |   Yes   |

 Defaults to `false`.
-When set to `true`, shows frequent user queries which on click instantly shows the answer for the query.
-FAQs are set from the dashboard by creating a Searchbox.
-Hence they require a `searchboxId` to be passed.
+When set to `true`, show frequently asked user questions as configured via the ReactiveSearch dashboard.
+When this property is set as `true`, `searchboxId` is required to be passed.

 ### enableFeaturedSuggestions